 We’ll return the evening before first-year orientation; therefore, FOOT will not affect your first-year orientation at all (except that you’ll have a close group of great friends already!)

 It is quite impressive what meals can be made in the backcountry!
-Breakfasts are generally oatmeal, bagels, or cheesy home fries .
-Lunches will be peperoni and cheese sandwiches or PB&J with a carrot alongside for a does of beta carotene.
-Dinners can be pastas, couscous and veggies, rice and beans and much more.
+Breakfasts are generally oatmeal, bagels, or fruit.
+Lunches will be PB&J or nutella on a tortilla.
+Dinners can be pasta, couscous and veggies, rice and beans, and much more.
+And of course, trail mix is a given!